The 7 Best Premium & Luxury Credit Cards [September 2023]

 One of our favorite cards, the Amex Gold card offers amazing rewards with an exceptional welcome bonus.
 Here’s how the earnings are broken down:

-- 4x Membership Rewards points per dollar spent at restaurants, including takeout and delivery in the U.S.
+- 4x Membership Rewards points per dollar spent at restaurants (up to $50,000 per year)

-- 4x Membership Rewards points per dollar spent at U.S. supermarkets (up to $25,000 per calendar year)
+- 4x Membership Rewards points per dollar spent at U.S. supermarkets (up to $25,000 per year)

 - 3x Membership Rewards points per dollar spent on flights purchased directly with the airline or at Amex Travel